craftingcity/The-Known-World/Game Notes/Prenotes/'22/Prenotes Nov 7 22.md

 - I've heard my mother.
 She has been dead for years.

 ##### Rumors in the Inner
-- New drugs have arrived from the North
+- New drugs have arrived from the North.
-- Many of the Spice Traders are to return before the Festival of Blessings
+- Many of the Spice Traders are to return before the Festival of Blessings.
+- The Claws are failing to keep away the Outlanders
+- The Noble Thieves are hidden among us.
+Watch your purse.
+-

 ### What happened?